-In FY 2021, major focus was performing Transit Planning in compliance with the performance based, multimodal 2045 Metropolitan Transportation Plan
+• In FY 2022, major focus was performing Transit Planning in compliance with the performance based, multimodal 2045 Metropolitan Transportation Plan

 Activities focus on long range transit planning for the Metropolitan Planning Area.
-In FY 2022, work on the MTP will include:
+In FY 2023, work on will include:

 - Maintenance of the 2045 MTP to include updates associated with Transit Performance Management - Maintain and implement the MTP in accordance with Public Participation and Title VI Plan - Develop reports and information to fund transit improvements throughout the MPA - Continue to work with GDOT and local partners in prioritizing and implementing projects in the MTP and TIP, this includes attending meetings and conducting analysis where needed for a comprehensive and coordinated MTP - Monitor US Census Bureau population and employment count data and update MPO maps to reflect changes in Urbanized Area and Urban Planning Area boundaries. - Transit System surveys and data collection activities will be conducted to gather information regarding the systems current performance and provide recommendations to maximize ridership.
 This and other information will be used for comprehensive planning for transit in HAMPO's study area.
-Coordination with the Coastal Regional Commission, GDOT, Chatham Area Transit, and current NEHS service providers will be integral to FY 2021 and FY 2022 MTP planning efforts.
+Coordination with the Coastal Regional Commission, GDOT, Chatham Area Transit, and current NEHS service providers will be integral to FY 2023 and FY 2024 MTP planning efforts. - Support Liberty Transit in the development of Long Range Transit Vision within the Transit Development Plan (TDP) process.

-Report on implementation of 2045 MTP in quarterly and annual status reports.
+- Report on implementation of 2045 MTP in quarterly and annual status reports. - Amendments and Administrative Modifications to the MTP for incorporation of performance measures and updated targets. - Summaries from TDP meetings.